ibm-vpc/terraform-provider-ibm/website/docs/d/is_volume_profile.html.markdown

 	- `type` - (String) The type for this profile field.
 	- `values` - (List) The attachment states that support adjustable IOPS for a volume with this profile.
 Allowable list items are: `attached`, `unattached`, `unusable`.
 - `family` - (String) The family of the virtual server volume profile.
+- `supported_attachment_modes` - (List) The supported attachment modes for a volume with this profile.
+Allowable list items are: `single`, `multiple`. `single`: the volume can only be attached to a single bare metal server or instance concurrently. `multiple`: the volume can be attached to multiple bare metal servers concurrently (nvme_tcp only).
+- `supported_attachment_protocols` - (List) The supported attachment protocols for a volume with this profile.
+Allowable list items are: `virtio_blk`, `nvme_tcp`. `virtio_blk`: VirtIO block device for virtual server instances. `nvme_tcp`: NVMe over TCP/IP for bare metal servers.